For CEOs and CROs of $5M–$100M tech companies

 Foundation

-Design the foundation.
+Design the foundation around how your teams actually work.
 Every technology layer above it works.
-Neglect it — and every technology layer above it fails, at increasing speed and cost.
+Neglect it — and every technology layer above it fails, at increasing speed and cost with every investment you make.

 Before and After